Xcov19/qa-framework/README.md

 - Select convert to TestNG option.
 - Refresh the project.  testng.xml file will be created with all the test classes within it.
 - Open the testng.xml file.
--Click on Run as button available on the top menu bar.
+- Click on Run as button available on the top menu bar.
--Select TestNG suite and click on OK.
+- Select TestNG suite and click on OK.

 #### Steps to see the output
 - Click on the Test output folder.